tenowg/Regions/usage.md

 region.add(Feature.class);
 {% endhighlight %}

-Which should be controlled with commands/actions from each plugin with help from the RegionAPI static methods.
+Which should be controlled with commands or actions from each plugin with help from the RegionAPI static methods.

 {% highlight java %}
 RegionAPI to be expanded on.